by Mark de Rond

 ‘Yes.
 Of course.
 But I meant the circumstances of it — ’

-‘They’d been home schooled, the boy and his sister, by tutors chosen by Mum, which of course meant they were well ahead of their years in maths, physics, chemistry, history, French, English, you name it, and Mum being more liberally minded than Dad insisted that the syllabus include Whitman, Baldwin, Proust, Capote and Wilde, and Virginia Woolf and Sylvia Plath — you can see where this is going can’t you — before assigning them Ginsberg and Kerouac and into their teens Tropic of Cancer and American Psycho and Lolita.
+‘They’d been home schooled, the boy and his sister,’ she said, ‘by tutors chosen by Mum, which of course meant they were well ahead of their years in maths, physics, chemistry, history, French, English, you name it, and Mum being more liberally minded than Dad insisted that the syllabus include Whitman, Baldwin, Proust, Capote and Wilde, and Virginia Woolf and Sylvia Plath — you can see where this is going can’t you — before assigning them Ginsberg and Kerouac and into their teens Tropic of Cancer and American Psycho and Lolita.
 Dad hated the idea of it.’

 ‘He hadn’t been consulted?’